edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 For the above cases, we need to supply whole configuration files to applications.
 In the next chapter, we walk through creating a Snap package with our custom configuration files.
 The package will become part of the OS image and supply necessary configurations to all other EdgeX applications.

-## C. Replace default service configurations
+## C. Override configuration files

 This chapter builds on top of what we did previously and shows how to override entire configuration files with a packaged copy, prepared for an specific use case.